miya0001/vim-dict-wordpress/readme.md

 $ bash ./build.sh
 ```

-I was using grep to search hooks and functions.
+I am using grep to search hooks and functions.

 ```
 # action hooks